 - Flying particles from drilling, cutting, digging and other similar operations;

 - Ultraviolet radiation from welding and electrical work;

 - Splashes of molten metal or liquids, such as hazardous chemicals, irritants and corrosives; and

-- Fibres from insulating materials, such as fibreglass.
+- Fibers from insulating materials, such as fiberglass.

 - In addition, certain work activities may pose a particular risk of injury to workers’ eyes, such as:

 - Use of compressed air;